IvoNet/CKAD-resources/README.md

 below some exercises not in the exam style but to give you practice in speed and agility.

-## Exercise: Create a database setup with admin panel
+## Exercise 01: Create a database setup with admin panel

 - give node worker1 the label `db=allow`
 - Create a persistent volume with access mode `ReadWriteMany` in the home folder